Saulius Klevinskas

 Saulius Klevinskas (born 2 April 1984) is a retired Lithuanian professional footballer who played as a goalkeeper.

-Career
+Later he became motocross and off-road motorcycle racer.

+Footballer career

 Klevinskas returned for a second spell in Žalgiris in January 2015, but could not beat Armantas Vitkauskas for the main spot and took role of the second choice keeper.
 Goalkeeper left the club on 8 July 2017.
 He managed a total of 57 appearances in all competitions throughout 2,5 years in the club, winning 2 league titles, 3 domestic cup and supercup victories.

+Motorcycle racer career

+S.Klevinskas took up motorcycle racing in 2021, participating in national as well as international motocross competitions.

+In 2024, he participated in the Abu Dhabi Desert Challenge and Rallye du Maroc world motocross competitions.

+After intense preparation, he has participated in the 2026 Dakar Rally, finishing in 44th place.